Last Updated on April 15, 2023 by Andrew Pirie

 OSTRAVA,CZECH REPUBLIC.
 For the first time in Philippine media history.
 A Filipino will cover live an IAAF global event.
 As www.pinoyathletics.info, chief correspondent Prof. Abarra is on-site in the Czech Republic.
 To bring in the latest events and views.
 At the 2015 Zlata Tretra Ostrava (Ostrava Golden Spike) IAAF World Challenge, in Městský stadion on 25-26 May.

-Stay tuned on www.pinoyathletics.info and Facebook.com/pinoyathletics for this once-in-a-lifetime media coverage.
+Stay tuned to www.pinoyathletics.info and Facebook.com/pinoyathletics for this once-in-a-lifetime media coverage.

 European Athletics Culture in the Eye of an Atenean Coach